+Before the Preference round, EVC should also verify that all PNMs attending preference have been sponsored.
 Each PNM will get two scores during the preference round, both on a 5-point scale.
-Only the chapter members who talked to them during preference will be scoring PNMs during the preference round.
+Only the chapter members who talked to her during preference will be scoring PNMs during the preference round.
 Remember that as EVC creates the bid list, EVC should be looking at all scoring throughout the week.
 The voting criteria is: